fardles/kitns/README.md

 > *KIT*s for *N*orn*S*

-A basic sample kit creator for norns.
+Pronounced, "kittens" -- a basic sample kit creator for norns.

 I made this as a simple utility and an exercise in coding.
 This is an utility that is meant to help with scripts like [gridstep](https://llllllll.co/t/gridstep-now-with-timber-ui/38559), [timber](https://llllllll.co/t/timber/21407), and [nisp](https://llllllll.co/t/nisp/27596), which give the option of loading a whole folder of samples.
 It's a little step forward in giving back to this wonderful community.